This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Solar

-If you are planning on free camping in aires or wild camping in Europe (if you’re a wild camping newbie, it’s the ideal place to start) then you will need equipment to ensure you have electricity when you’re overnight parking off grid.
+If you are planning on free camping in aires or wild camping in Europe (if you’re an off-grid camping newbie, it’s the ideal place to start), you will need equipment to ensure you have electricity when you’re overnight parking off-grid.

 RELATED POST: An Easy Guide to Motorhome Electrics